CSublow/milestone-project-2/README.md

 The Bootstrap 4 framework is used to simplify the process of generating the website's structure, speed up its styling and ensuring its responsiveness.

 ### [Real Favicon Generator](https://realfavicongenerator.net/)
 This tool was used to construct favicons for the project.
-How favicons are rendered is different depending on the browser or platform used, and this tool simplifies the process by providing the appropriate markup and icon for each platform.
+How favicons are rendered is different depending on the browser or platform used, and this tool simplifies the process by providing the appropriate markup and icon for different platforms.

 ### JavaScript
 The app is heavily dependent on JavaScript, allowing the implementation of the loading system and providing the base for D3, Crossfilter and DC